Skip to main content

 • Bolivia should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• Bolivia should upgrade to a Modified Small Quantities Protocol with the IAEA.
+• Bolivia should upgrade to a modified Small Quantities Protocol with the IAEA.

 Can you help us update this state profile?
 Send e-mail